WhiteHouse/api-standards/README.md

 ### General guidelines for URL paths
 * A URL identifies a resource.
 * URLs should include nouns, not verbs.
+* Resources type names with multiple words should be separated with dashes.
+No camel case or underscores.
+E.g. "password-tokens" not "passwordTokens" nor "password_tokens".
 * Use plural nouns only for consistency (no singular nouns).
 * Use HTTP verbs (GET, POST, PUT, DELETE) to operate on the collections and elements.
 * You should rarely go deeper than `resource/[id]`.